Plato-solutions/scandipwa-storybook/README.md

 ---

 #### In case you dont have any of this requirements -- follow the instructions:
 - Install NodeJS: [here](https://nodejs.org/en/download/)

 - Create a ScandiPWA project following the [instructions](https://docs.scandipwa.com/quick-start-guide)

-- Add Storybook to your ScandiPWA project using [this](https://storybook.js.org/docs/react/get-started/install)
+- Add Storybook to your ScandiPWA project(root directory) using [this](https://storybook.js.org/docs/react/get-started/install)

+> Note: ScandiPWA and Storybook will NOT work until you install the plugin.
+A manual on the plugin installation is listed down below.

-#### After you have all this installed -- add scandipwa-storybook-plugin to your project running the:
+#### After you have all this installed -- add `scandipwa-storybook-plugin` to your project by running:

 ##### For npm:
-`npm install scandipwa-storybook-plugin`
+`npm install scandipwa-storybook-plugin --save`

 ##### For yarn:
 `yarn add scandipwa-storybook-plugin`